• Skip to primary navigation

 • Restrooms aren’t available at all coastal locations.

 • “May Gray” and “June Gloom” refer to the overcast coastal conditions that affect many San Diego beaches.
 Plan ahead by bringing a sweatshirt and blanket for morning hours.
 The cloud cover often burns off by mid-morning.
-However you can still get sunburned through the clouds so wear sun protectant!
+However you can still get sunburned through the clouds so wear sunscreen!

 Top-Rated Beach in San Diego

-La Jolla is “the jewel” of San Diego and this gem of a beach has a lot to offer.
-300-foot sea cliffs are dramatic against the crashing waves.
-With grassy areas for picnics and sunset watching, sandy beaches, hiking spots, and areas for snorkeling, La Jolla is ideal for multiple-day visits.
+La Jolla is the jewel of San Diego and this gem of a beach has a lot to offer.
+Towering sea cliffs are dramatic against the crashing waves.
+With grassy areas for picnics and sunset watching, sandy beaches, hiking spots and areas for snorkeling, La Jolla is ideal for multiple-day visits.

 The “Children’s Pool” has been taken over by seals.
 While you can’t swim here anymore, it’s still a fun place to walk along the jetty and watch the seals sunbathing on the sand.
 Rental equipment is available for those wanting to explore La Jolla Coves.
 Snorkel into the small bay and caves to spot marine life including Garibaldi fish.
 Parking can be very hard to come by, so arrive earlier to grab the nearest spots.